 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-Azure App Service on Azure Stack is a platform-as-a-service (PaaS) offering of Microsoft Azure available to Azure Stack.
-The service enables your internal or external customers to create web, API, and Azure Functions applications for any platform or device.
-They can integrate your apps with on-premises applications and automate their business processes.
-Azure Stack cloud operators can run customer apps on fully managed virtual machines (VMs), with their choice of shared VM resources or dedicated VMs.
+Azure App Service on Azure Stack is a platform-as-a-service (PaaS) offering from Microsoft Azure available on Azure Stack.
+The service enables your internal or external customers to create web, API, and Azure Functions apps for any platform or device.
+They can integrate your apps with on-premises apps and automate their business processes.
+Azure Stack cloud operators can run customer apps on fully managed virtual machines (VMs) with their choice of shared VM resources or dedicated VMs.

 Azure App Service enables you to automate business processes and host cloud APIs.
 As a single integrated service, Azure App Service lets you combine various components, such as websites, REST APIs, and business processes, into a single solution.

 Why offer Azure App Service on Azure Stack?

 Here are some key features and capabilities of App Service:

 - Multiple languages and frameworks: App Service has first-class support for ASP.NET, Node.js, Java, PHP, and Python.
 You can also run Windows PowerShell and other scripts or executables on App Service VMs.

 - DevOps optimization: Set up continuous integration and deployment with GitHub, local Git, or BitBucket.
 Promote updates through test and staging environments, and manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).

 - Visual Studio integration: Dedicated tools in Visual Studio streamline the work of creating and deploying apps.